andrewjlock/astrix/README.md

 $ sudo apt -y install libgeos-dev
 ```

+Running the repository is tested on Python 3.10 (default on Ubuntu 22.04 LTS) and Python 3.12 (default on Ubuntu 24.04 LTS).
+However, type checking implements features of the Python Array API standard which require Python 3.12.

 ## Backend Compatibility - Numpy and Jax

 This project utilises the [Array API](https://data-apis.org/array-api/) standard to enable switching between NumPy and [Jax](https://jax.readthedocs.io/en/latest/) for some core classes and functions, using their common native API.